Workplace, Scaffolding, and Industrial Accident Attorneys

 What to Do If You Have Been Injured at Work

 If your workplace accident requires medical attention, call 911 immediately.
 This is always the first step.
-A proper medical documentation will not only help your recover but it will also assist your case.
+Proper medical documentation will not only help your recovery, but it will also assist your case.

 Tell your work supervisor right away.
-It is mandated that your employer know of the hazardous working condition within 30 days.
+Your employer must know of the hazardous working condition within 30 days.
 Injured workers should also keep track of how much work they miss due to the injury.

-After you have received proper medical diagnosis, have contacted your employer and recorded the time you’ve missed, it’s time to file a workers’ compensation claim.
+After you have received a proper medical diagnosis, contacted your employer and recorded the time you’ve missed, it’s time to file a workers’ compensation claim.
 Do not file your claim until you have consulted an experienced work injury lawyer at Pierce Skrabanek PLLC.
 We have the experience you need to make sure your claim is thorough and seeks the maximum possible compensation available under Texas law.

 Frequently Asked Questions

 This can happen in isolated incidents, or it can involve widespread injuries due to company-wide policy failures.
 Whatever the case, legal action can help the victim move forward toward a better life.